UPPMAX/HPC-python/docs/ml.rst

 You can find the full list of examples for this problem here: https://pytorch.org/tutorials/beginner/pytorch_with_examples.html

-In order to run this at HPC2N (and at UPPMAX?) you should use a batch job.
+In order to run this at HPC2N/UPPMAX you should either do a batch job or run interactively on compute nodes.
+Remember, you should not run long/resource heavy jobs on the login nodes, and they also do not have GPUs if you want to use that.

 This is an example of a batch script for running the above example, using PyTorch 1.10.0 and Python 3.9.5, running on GPUs.